-- 64. WFPs current performance management system is built on two performance frameworks: the Management Results Framework, which captures the efficiency with which WFP provides services; and the Strategic Results Framework, which reflects progress towards WFP's aim of improving the lives of beneficiaries.
+- 74.75.
+WFP's current performance management system is built on two performance frameworks: the Management Results Framework, which captures the efficiency with which WFP provides services; and the Strategic Results Framework, which reflects progress towards WFP's aim of improving the lives of beneficiaries.
 Together, the two frameworks and related results chains provide a complete picture of WFP's performance.
-Use of the two frameworks has provided the basis for organization-wide planning, monitoring and reporting under the Strategic Plan (2008-2013) and the current Strategic Plan (2014-2017). - 65.
+Use of the two frameworks has provided the basis for organization-wide planning, monitoring and reporting under the Strategic Plan (2008-2013) and the current Strategic Plan (2014-2017). - 75.76.
 With the new Strategic Plan (2017-2021), WFP is seizing the opportunity to integrate strategic and management results into a single CRF.
-Deriving from the Strategic Goals, Strategic Objectives and Strategic Results described in the Strategic Plan (2017-2021), the CRF reflects the Operational Outcomes and Outputs that WFP is committed to achieving in 2017-2021.
-Operational Outcomes contribute to Strategic Outcomes and are included in the results hierarchy to help WFP manage and monitor its performance.
-The standardized Operational Outcomes and Outputs in the CRF are based on theories of change that show the causal pathways from activities to impacts.
+The CRF is built around two Strategic Goals drawn from SDG 2 and SDG 17, and supported by five Strategic Objectives and eight Strategic Results as set out in this Strategic Plan (2017-2021).
+The five Strategic Objectives frame WFP's programmatic and operational focus, and link to national and global efforts to meet SDG 2 and SDG 17 targets.
+In addition to the eight Strategic Results are WFP's Strategic Outcomes, outputs and activities.
+Strategic Outcome, output and activity statements will be drafted at the country level in line with the CRF.
+Country-specific Strategic Outcome, output and activity statements linked to standardized categories allow for flexibility and contextualization of Strategic Outcomes, outputs and activities at the country level while ensuring a harmonized approach to performance measurement and reporting across countries.
 The CRF will ensure harmonized design, monitoring and reporting for CSPs across all WFP offices.
-Adoption of the CRF will be a further step in aligning WFP's monitoring and reporting on results with those of other United Nations agencies, particularly UNICEF, UNDP and the United Nations Population Fund. - 66.
-In line with international norms, the monitoring of SDG indicators and of selected national, sub-national and thematic indicators will be the responsibility of national authorities with the assistance of international organizations.
-The specific performance management will involve tracking operational outcome indicators, process indicators, output indicators and activity indicators.
-Outcome and output achievement values will be reported on in annual performance reports at the country and global level. - 67.
-To support consistent monitoring of CRF indicators, WFP will update its normative framework for monitoring, including by revising the standard operating procedures for monitoring and the minimum monitoring requirements.
-All corporate guidance on monitoring will also be updated, and all logical frameworks will be realigned with the new Strategic Results and Strategic Objectives and will incorporate the new planning elements and indicators.
-WFP will also work towards establishing sustainable funding models for assessment and monitoring systems that enable it to better capture and report on results at the outcome level.
+Adoption of the CRF will be a further step in aligning WFP's monitoring and reporting on results with those of other United Nations agencies, particularly UNICEF, UNDP and the United Nations Population Fund.